A balanced week of workouts includes cardio and weightlifting; these are the fundamentals of a solid gym routine, but why are they both necessary?

 Cardio-based warmups are also always ok on leg day.
 In fact, they are expected!
 The same goes for cooldowns.
 Five minutes on the treadmill can mentally prepare you for exercise beforehand and warm your body up for leg day.
 This step also increases blood flow and oxygen in the body.

-Cooldowns immediately after exercise are also effective, so implement five minutes of cardio at the end of each leg day.
+Cooldowns immediately after exercise are also effective, so implement five minutes of light cardio at the end of each leg day.
 Walk at a steady incline on a treadmill.
 Doing so returns your muscles to their resting lengths and eases your heart rate back down to a healthy level.

 Intense Prolonged Cardio Can Cancel Out Strength Gains